 What we don’t: Pricey and overbuilt for most.

 Sun hoodies have long been popular among climbers, as almost nothing intensifies the sun’s rays like a sheer rock face.
-And while any shirt here will do, there are some additional details that prove to be very beneficial in the vertical world: Look for extra-durable materials, zippered pockets, hoods that can slide over a helmet,, and added ventilation.
+And while any shirt here will do, there are some additional details that prove to be very beneficial when climbing, such as extra-durable materials, zippered pockets, a hood that can slide over a helmet, and added ventilation.
 Black Diamond’s Alpenglow Pro checks all of those boxes and then some, making it a runaway choice for our favorite climbing-centric design.
 And while most sun shirts use polyester, the Alpenglow Pro is built with a stretchy, highly mobile nylon (treated with a PFC-free DWR finish) for better abrasion and moisture resistance.

 See the Men's Black Diamond Alpenglow Pro See the Women's BD Alpenglow Pro